theotrama/dns-resolver/article/article.md

 The domain name
 system was invented to make the internet more user-friendly.
 With TCP/IP you of course could use IP addresses to connect to a server but who can remember that for example juliusbaer.com has the IP of 188.92.48.169?
 Here DNS comes into play as it allows us to resolve a server name to an IP address.
-The way this works is that you have 13 logical root DNS servers.
-You can find them here https://www.iana.org/domains/root/servers.
-These are not physical servers so there can be much more than 13 physical servers providing root level DNS resolution.
-Actually there are currently about 1916 root DNS server instances https://root-servers.org/.
-These 1916 share the 13 root IP addresses by using ANYCAST.
+The domain name system is a hierarchical system where at the top you can find 13 logical root DNS servers https://www.iana.org/domains/root/servers.
 If you now want to resolve juliusbaer.com to an IP address you can go to any of the 13 DNS root servers and ask: “Hey do you know the IP address of juliusbaer.com?”.
 Probably it will not know the address immediately, but it might know which other name server could know about it.
-It thus returns a list of authority records that point to name servers that might know more about juliusbaer.com.
-If you are even luckier you get a list of additional records that provide directly an IP address for these authoritative name servers.
+It thus returns a list of name servers that might know more about juliusbaer.com.
 So the search goes on.
 We ask the next name server if it knows the IP address of juliusbaer.com.
 Again it doesn’t know, but it knows who might.
 We continue our query until we get a list of answer records and with that we finally have resolved juliusbaer.com to 188.92.48.169.